moq-wg/moq-transport/draft-lcurley-warp.md

 The client:

-* MUST establish a new WebTransport session to the provided URL upon receipt of a `GOAWAY` message.
+* MUST establish a new transport session to the provided URL upon receipt of a `GOAWAY` message.
 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
 * SHOULD remain connected for two servers for a short period, processing objects from both in parallel.